-A leading technology for achieving the high-contrast needed for exoplanet imaging is the coronagraph \cite{kasdin2003extrasolar, trauger2011hybrid, guyon2003phase, zimmerman2016shaped}.
-Consisting of a series of optimally designed masks and stops, the coronagraph is able to suppress the spread of starlight, and thus create high-contrast detection regions, so-called dark holes, in the image plane.
+A leading technology for achieving the high contrast needed for exoplanet imaging is a coronagraph \cite{kasdin2003extrasolar, trauger2011hybrid, guyon2003phase, zimmerman2016shaped}.
+Consisting of a series of optimally designed masks and stops, coronagraphs are able to suppress the spread of starlight and thus create high-contrast detection regions, so-called dark holes, in the image plane.
 However, since the coronagraphs are designed assuming perfect optics, they are fundamentally sensitive to any wavefront perturbations.
+Even small aberrations introduce bright stellar speckles in the dark holes, which influence the instrument ability for exoplanet obervations.
 To maintain a high contrast for exoplanet observations, wavefront correction is required for all coronagraph instruments.
-In a ground-based telescope, the wavefront correction system typically places a wavefront sensor, such as a spatially filtered Shack-Hartmann sensor or a pyramid sensor\cite{verinaud2005adaptive, frazin2017fast}, in the pupil plane to measure the wavefront aberrations and then directly compensates for them using deformable mirrors (DMs).
-Such a system is able to cancel pupil phase aberrations due to atmospheric turbulence and achieve contrasts of $10^{-5}$ to $10^{-6}$ on current telescopes, allowing for the imaging of young, hot gas giant planets\cite{macintosh2014first}.
-Directly imaging dimmer planets, down to Earth size, at higher contrast requires a space telescope (reaching contrasts below $10^{-8}$ before post-processing) \cite{spergel2015wide, noecker2016coronagraph}.
-For these coronagraphs, the pupil plane approach with a separate wavefront sensor is not capable of reaching the highest contrast values because of non-common-path errors.
-Instead, the focal-plane electric field is estimated using only camera images and then control signals for the DMs are computed based on this estimated field.
+In a ground-based telescope, the wavefront correction system typically includes a wavefront sensor, such as a spatially filtered Shack-Hartmann sensor or a pyramid sensor\cite{verinaud2005adaptive, frazin2017fast}, in the pupil plane to measure the wavefront aberrations and then directly compensates for them using deformable mirrors (DMs).
+Such a system is able to cancel pupil phase aberrations due to atmospheric turbulence and achieve contrasts of $10^{-5}$ to $10^{-6}$ on current telescopes, allowing for the imaging of young hot gas giant planets\cite{macintosh2014first}.
+Directly imaging dimmer planets (down to Earth size) at higher contrast requires a space telescope that reaches contrasts below $10^{-8}$ before post-processing\cite{spergel2015wide, noecker2016coronagraph}.
+For these coronagraph instruments targeting earth-sized planets, the pupil plane approach with a separate wavefront sensor is not capable of reaching the required high contrast values because of non-common-path errors.
+Instead, we need to estimate the focal-plane electric field using only camera images and compute the DM control signals for based on the estimated field.
 This estimation and control problem is commonly referred to as focal-plane wavefront correction (FPWC).
 Effective FPWC algorithms require efficient estimation algorithms and accurate models of the optical system, particularly of the influence of DM voltage commands on the focal-plane electric field.